KBNLresearch/forensicImagingResources/doc/tape-dds.md

 > sync
 >    Pad every input block to the size of the ibs= buffer, appending null bytes.
 (If either block or unblock is also specified, append <space> characters, rather than null bytes.)

 A comparison of the 2 extracted files in a hex editor shows a block of around 6000 null bytes are inserted around offset 10240, adding about 6000 bytes.
-Try this:
+So let' s try the extraction with a block sixe of 10240 bytes:

     sudo dd if=/dev/nst0 of=session1convbs10240.dd bs=10240 conv=noerror,sync